kash296/Dotfiles-old/README.md

 # Dotfiles

-These are my dotfiles.
-Heh.
-That's obvious from the repo name.
+These were my dotfiles on Void Linux.
+Currently on a simple Gnome setup on Ubuntu, for academic purposes.

-I run a fairly minimal setup, as follows:
+I used to run a fairly minimal setup, as follows:

 WM - BSPWM